hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

 ### Why We're Excited

 Doing same day delivery is hard.
 Most ecommerce or retail businesses can't do this by themselves unless they have a massive amount of resources to devote to logistics.
-Rida uses technology to provide a layer on top of existing 3PL companies which enables routing to these services in real-time enabling various shipping products (on-demand, 2hr, 4 hour windows, scheduled, etc) to be delivered with just an API integration.
+Rida uses technology to provide a layer on top of existing 3PL companies that enables routing to these services in real-time allowing various shipping products (on-demand, 2hr, 4 hour windows, scheduled, etc) to be delivered with just an API integration.
 This saves merchants time, cost, and provides better service for customers.
 With the rise and now fragmentation of delivery networks in Singapore and beyond, we think an aggregate layer will be the next evolution of logistics tech.

 ### Founders